GeotrekCE/Geotrek-admin/docs/install/import.rst

 Remove duplicate paths
 ----------------------

-It can happens during additions of paths with commands or directly in the application to have duplicate paths.
+Duplicate paths can appear while adding paths with commands or directly in the application.
-Duplicate paths can cause some problems of routing for topologies, it can generates topologies representing multilinestring.
+Duplicate paths can cause some problems of routing for topologies, it can generate corrupted topologies (that become MultiLineStrings instead of LineStrings).

 You have to run ``sudo geotrek remove_duplicate_paths``

-During the process of the command every topologies on a duplicate path will be set on the original path and the duplicate path deleted.
+During the process of the command, every topology on a duplicate path will be set on the original path, and the duplicate path will be deleted.

 Unset structure on categories
 -----------------------------

-If you need to remove some similar categories with different structures you may need to remove the structure of all categories and remove duplicates categories.
+Use this command if you wish to undo linking categories to structures for some models.

 You have to run ``sudo geotrek unset_structure``